MikeMikeRx/My-Hacker-Stories/README.md

 # Hacker Stories

-Hacker Stories A React + TypeScript application that fetches and displays trending stories from Hacker News using the HN Algolia API.
+A React application that fetches and displays trending stories from Hacker News using the HN Algolia API.
 Built following modern React patterns with hooks, custom state management, and responsive UI design.

 ## Features:
 - Real-time story search with persistent search terms (localStorage)